monsoonmaelstrom/book2/book2.md

 It’s the reverse of yesterday, and I’m merely a passive participant as Davy moves energy through me, and my body pulls in more to replace what he’s moving out of me, into himself, and then pushing back into our surroundings.
 It’s almost a perfect loop, but it hurts.
 A lot.
 It feels like I imagine having boiling liquid pumped through my veins would feel, and I move my mind further away from my body.

 I’m uncertain how long it’s been—it feels like forever, but I don’t really know—when I hear the screaming start.
 I’m not sure who’s screaming.
 But someone.
 Not me, I think.
-I can’t deal with it though because keeping the flow of power limited and the pain from overwhelming me is taking all of my focus.
+I can’t deal with it though, because keeping the flow of power limited and the pain from overwhelming me is taking all of my focus.

 *Davy*, I think I realize eventually. *It’s Davy screaming*, I’m not sure what’s gone wrong, but apparently something has.
 I’m trying to shut it down, but I can’t.
 It’s all flowing the wrong way.